Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Results and Discussions

-As can be seen, $v_{2}\{2,|\Delta\eta| > 1.0\}$ has the maximum value at $\langle N_{\rm ch} \rangle \simeq$ 600 for O--O collisions involving $\alpha$-clustered nuclear density profile, while this sharp peak is not observed in case of Woods-Saxon profile for O--O, as already discussed earlier.
-If compared with the results in Ref.~\cite{ALICE:2019zfl}, $v_{2}\{2,|\Delta\eta| > 1.0\}$ achieved by the (10-20\%) central O--O collisions involving compact $\alpha$-clusters, is comparable to the elliptic flow attained in mid-central Pb--Pb collisions.
-Now, as the particle multiplicity in the desired pseudorapidity ($\eta$) range falls down by an order for O--O collisions ($\langle N_{\rm ch} \rangle \simeq$ 75), the $v_{2}\{2,|\Delta\eta| > 1.0\}$ is reduced by 40\%.
-Interestingly, even in the highest multiplicity p--O collisions with $\alpha$-clustered $^{16}\rm O$ nuclei (where $\langle N_{\rm ch} \rangle \simeq$ 100), we see a tiny bump like structure in the trend for $v_{2}\{2,|\Delta\eta| > 1.0\}$, similar to the observation in O--O collisions with $\alpha$-cluster profiles.
-Additionally, in the case of the Woods-Saxon profile, the observation of a gradual decrease of $v_{2}\{2,|\Delta\eta| > 1.0\}$ from high to low multiplicity classes, with no abrupt jumps, is common for both O--O and p--O collisions.
-In the case of triangular flow, $v_{3}\{2,|\Delta\eta| > 1.0\}$ obtained in high to intermediate multiplicity p--O collisions is very similar to that obtained in the lowest multiplicity O--O collisions, which is expected from Ref.~\cite{ALICE:2019zfl}.
-Though we see a moderate dependence on nuclear density profiles for $v_{3}\{2,|\Delta\eta| > 1.0\}$ in O--O collisions, there is no significant influence of $\alpha$-clustering on $v_{3}\{2,|\Delta\eta| > 1.0\}$ in the case of p--O collisions.
+As can be seen, $v_{2}\{2,|\Delta\eta| > 1.0\}$ has the maximum value at $\langle N_{\rm ch} \rangle \simeq$ 600 for OO collisions involving $\alpha$-clustered nuclear density profile, while this sharp peak is not observed in the case of the Woods--Saxon profile for OO, as already discussed earlier.
+If compared with the results in Ref.~\cite{ALICE:2019zfl}, $v_{2}\{2,|\Delta\eta| > 1.0\}$ achieved by the 10-20\% central OO collisions involving compact $\alpha$-clusters, is comparable to the elliptic flow attained in mid-central Pb--Pb collisions.
+Now, as the particle multiplicity in the desired pseudorapidity ($\eta$) range falls by an order for OO collisions ($\langle N_{\rm ch} \rangle \simeq$ 75), the $v_{2}\{2,|\Delta\eta| > 1.0\}$ is reduced by 40\%.
+Interestingly, even in the highest multiplicity pO collisions with $\alpha$-clustered $^{16}\rm O$ nuclei (where $\langle N_{\rm ch} \rangle \simeq$ 100), we see a tiny bump like structure in the trend for $v_{2}\{2,|\Delta\eta| > 1.0\}$, similar to the observation in OO collisions with $\alpha$-cluster profiles.
+Additionally, in the case of the Woods--Saxon profile, the observation of a gradual decrease of $v_{2}\{2,|\Delta\eta| > 1.0\}$ from high to low multiplicity classes, with no abrupt jumps, is common for both OO and pO collisions.
+In the case of triangular flow, $v_{3}\{2,|\Delta\eta| > 1.0\}$ obtained in high to intermediate multiplicity pO collisions is very similar to that obtained in the lowest multiplicity OO collisions, which is expected from Ref.~\cite{ALICE:2019zfl}.
+Though a moderate dependence is seen on nuclear density profiles for $v_{3}\{2,|\Delta\eta| > 1.0\}$ in OO collisions, there is no significant influence of $\alpha$-clustering on $v_{3}\{2,|\Delta\eta| > 1.0\}$ in the case of pO collisions.